By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Here are some of the topics an anger management curriculum may cover.

-How to recognize when you are anger.
+How to recognize when you are angry.
 Physical and emotional cues.

 You need to learn to measure your anger.